ahpatel/thymer-plugins-manager/README.md

 ### Discover Tab
 - **Community Plugin Browser**: Discover plugins and themes from configurable community repository README files.
 - **Search & Filter**: Filter by name, description, or category.
 Filter chips for App Plugins, Collections, and Themes.
-- **Theme Preview**: Preview theme screenshots directly from the plugin's README.
+- **Theme Preview & Save**: Preview theme screenshots directly from the plugin's README, and save themes directly to your local Theme Library.
-- **Copy Theme CSS**: Fetch theme CSS from GitHub and copy to clipboard for pasting into Thymer's Edit Theme CSS.
 - **Incompatible Plugin Handling**: Plugins that fail to install are automatically added to an exception list (persisted in localStorage with 30-day TTL).
 Greyed-out Install buttons with a manual "Recheck" option to test for newer, compatible versions.

 ### Import & Export
 - **Bulk Import**: Import multiple plugins via a list of GitHub URLs or a JSON backup file.
 Per-plugin duplicate resolution — skipping one plugin doesn't cancel the rest.
+- **Full Override Restore**: When importing a JSON backup, optionally check "Full Override" to cleanly delete any currently installed plugins not present in the backup, restoring the exact configuration state.
 - **Full Backup Export**: Download a complete JSON backup containing all plugin configuration and code, or export a simple URL list.
+Export filenames automatically include the workspace subdomain and timestamp.
 - **Auto-Export**: Optionally auto-save a backup JSON file to a local directory whenever plugins are installed, updated, or deleted.
-Uses the File System Access API with directory handle persistence via IndexedDB.
+Auto-exports feature timestamped and workspace-aware filenames.
+Uses the File System Access API.
-- **Theme CSS Import/Export**: Fetch theme CSS from GitHub repos or export your current theme CSS as a downloadable file.
+- **Theme Library**: A dedicated tab to manage your saved themes.
+Add themes via GitHub URL (with smart CSS detection) or manual paste.
+Combine and export all saved themes into a single CSS file.

 ### Security & Reliability
 - **XSS Prevention**: All user-controlled strings are HTML-escaped before DOM injection.